-For me, Poltergeist was one of those movies that used to compel me to sneak into my parent’s bedroom (in my very 80s, very awful, She-Ra pyjamas) to the ‘forbidden’ VHS cupboard just so that I could get a glimpse of that terrifying video cover – you know, that one with the shadows?
+For me, Poltergeist was one of those movies that used to compel me to sneak into my parent’s bedroom to the ‘forbidden’ VHS cupboard just so that I could get a glimpse of that terrifying video cover – you know, that one with the shadows?
 I was a good girl, so it wasn’t until I was at least 13 that I finally plucked up the courage to seize the moment, defy my Mother, and put that video in the damn player!
-Curtains drawn, feet up on the sofa, eyes glued to the television, jumping at every ‘house-noise’, terrified that my mother would come home from work before I’d finished watching the movie – it was a tense time for all involved (so, just me then…)
+Curtains drawn, feet up on the sofa, eyes glued to the television, jumping at every ‘house noise’, terrified that my mother would come home from work before I’d finished watching the movie – it was a tense time for all involved (so, just me then).

 From the playful to the horrific manifestations of your worst nightmares, Poltergeist has a ghost to suit every occasion.
 Directed by Tobe Hooper and written and co-produced by one Mr Steven Spielberg, this instant classic hit the silver screens back in 1982 and has been terrifying teens for the past three decades.